[ RadSafe ] Scotland Herald - Depleted uranium turns earthwormsinto glowworms

 Opposition to their use is hardening, after a vote at the United Nations

-on the health implications of DU.
-Britain was one of the states to vote
+files on the health implications of DU.
+Britain was one of the states to

-with regard to these international developments.
-Although we don't have any
+position with regard to these international developments.
+Although we

-powers over defence policy, we are responsible for the health and wellbeing
+don't have any powers over defence policy, we are responsible for the

-they explode, the uranium turns into a fine powder which is carried on the
+When they explode, the uranium turns into a fine powder which is carried

-wind for miles around.
-In Iraq and Kosovo, the use of the shells has been
+on the wind for miles around.
+In Iraq and Kosovo, the use of the shells

-blamed for horrific birth defects as well as being implicated in causing
+has been blamed for horrific birth defects as well as being implicated

 Robin Harper, Scottish Green Party MSP, said: "There is no safe place to